Jesserc/My-Ethernaut-Solutions/README.md

 await getBalance(instance)// returns the balance of the contract's instance
 ```
 #### My Recommendation(s)
-Currently, there is no way to block Ether sent through a `selfdestruct` in Ethereum.
+There is no way to block Ether sent through a `selfdestruct` in Ethereum.

 ## Level Eight - Vault:
-The goal of this level is to set the "locked" value to false.
+This level aims to set the "locked" value to false.

 #### The Vulnerability
 The contract stores the password to unlock it as a private `bytes32` variable.
-However, even private variables can be read since the blockchain is public ledger.
+However, even private variables can be read since the blockchain is a public ledger.

 #### How it can be exploited
 Run the following commands: